Frequently asked questions (FAQ's)

 No information will be reported in a way that will allow you, your household or your community to be identified.
 All information collected will be used for this research only.

 This study is bound by strict privacy laws and all responses will be treated confidentially.
-Mayi Kuwayu has a Data Governance committee and a community and technical panel that have expertise to ensure your privacy and confidentiality.
+Mayi Kuwayu has a Data Governance Committee and a community and technical panel (Thiitu Tharrmay Committee) that have expertise to ensure your privacy and confidentiality.

 The study has been reviewed by Human Research Ethics Committees in each State and Territory who look at how information is kept private and confidential.